nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 (λ3,v3)=quasinewton(nep,displaylevel=1,λ=-20,v=ones(n),tol=1e-9)
 (λ4,v4)=quasinewton(nep,displaylevel=1,λ=-35,v=ones(n),tol=1e-9)
 ```
-We can easily to a sanity check of the solution by visualizing it in this way
+We can easily do a sanity check of the solution by visualizing it in this way
 ```julia
 using Plots
 plot(xv,v1/norm(v1))